 Interested to learn more about study abroad?
-Please see Professor Meyer (WJH 616) during her study abroad open office hours:
+Please see Dr. Holbrow (WJH 616) during her study abroad open office hours:

 1. Visit the Office of International Education (OIE), 77 Dunster Street, where the OIE staff will help you figure out where and how to apply for a program (applications are done through OIE).
 Once you have been accepted into a program and if you are interested in receiving concentration elective credit for a study abroad course, you will be able to upload course syllabi through the OIE on-line system.
 The syllabi will be reviewed and up to two half-courses may be approved by the Sociology Department for concentration elective credit.